The Phases of Migraine

 Phase 3: Headache

 - Dizziness or vertigo

-- nausea and / or vomiting
+- Nausea or vomiting

-- neck pain
+- Neck pain and stiffness

 Phase 4: Postdrome